techidaily/site-meme-emoji/source/_posts/new-7-free-apps-to-get-emojis-on-android-and-iphone-for-2024.md

 ![animated emoticons](https://images.wondershare.com/filmora/article-images/2021/popular-animated-emoji-video-effects-7.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/O7ChChlyX2o?si=7pMKdN1NZig1kYek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ### 1. Face Swap with Animated Emoji

 The first idea is sure to make the audience burst into laughter.
 For starters, one can swap their faces with animated emojis like an animated dancing emoji or a crying emoji.
 You can tell your audience what you are feeling right at the moment as you use those emojis and then show your real face.

 ### 2. Sharing a Story

 One can share a funny story with their audience by using the power of animated emojis.
 They can explain what happened with a series of steps and incorporate emojis in the background that sync with the emotional reaction of the user as well as the audience.

 ### 3. Dream Wedding Video

 The next idea is related to a wedding video.
 To make it funnier, the user can first create a video of the dream wedding planned for them.
 Combine it with the actual wedding video and then use 3D animated emojis to express how everything was messed up and, in the end, and didn't go as planned.

 ### 4. Thoughts on Books and Netflix Series

 The next idea is a workable and effective tool to make your video funnier.
 The content creator can make a video of a book he read or the Netflix series he watched and provide the audience with his thoughts.
 They can communicate the flaws of the movie or a book using animated sticker packs and gifs to make it funny and interesting.

 ### 5. Coworkers and Superiors Video

 In this idea, the user can make a video showing his workplace and include all his superiors and coworkers.
 Afterward, he can edit the video by expressing himself what he actually feels about them and using different emojis to display the reaction of his coworkers in the video.

 ### 6. Video Techniques

 The different video techniques can be used to make people laugh and be attracted to the video.
 For once, the user can quickly zoom in to the character when he is speaking to create a dramatic pull.
 In addition to this, one can also keep the camera on even after their dialogue delivery is concluded.
 This will capture an off-the-record reaction.

 ### 7. Capturing the Pets

 The best idea yet is capturing the pets in the video.
 The user can record their pets doing insane and crazy things and insert emojis to bring a funny addition to the video.
 Along with this, one can use the thinking emoji to assume what their pet has been thinking at the moment.

 ### 8. A Random Day of your Life

 One can add the element of surprise and laughter by making a video on their random day and how they want it to go.
 Record the video of your whole day and then combine it with a wide range of emojis such as crying emoji, laughing emoji, and kiss emoji.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5OmJZ4Z8jgk?si=YIoEaPI8geoiFSYE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: How to Edit Video with Animated Emoji in Filmora?

 The last part of this article covers a brief introduction to a renowned video editing software and provides a step-by-step guideline to edit videos using animated emojis.
 [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) makes sure that the user has the right tools and mechanism to make their editing journey fun and reliable.
 It offers an effortless and user-friendly interface, a wide range of effects and transitions, and a motion tracking feature.